nthiebes/old-world-builder/README.md

 The "Old World Builder" is an army builder for the [Games Workshop](https://www.games-workshop.com) tabletop games Warhammer Fantasy and Warhammer: The Old World.

-This project is still in beta phase.

-You can already test it here: [old-world-builder.com](https://old-world-builder.com/)
+You can visit the site here: [old-world-builder.com](https://old-world-builder.com/)

 ## Contribution